Estimating Farm Machinery Costs

 Depreciation is a cost resulting from wear, obsolescence, and age of a machine.
 The degree of mechanical wear may cause the value of a particular machine to be somewhat above or below the average value for similar machines when it is traded or sold.
 The introduction of new technology or a major design change may make an older machine suddenly obsolete, causing a sharp decline in its remaining value.
 But age and accumulated hours of use are usually the most important factors in determining the remaining value of a machine.

 Before an estimate of annual depreciation can be calculated, an economic life for the machine and a salvage value at the end of the economic life need to be specified.
-The economic life of a machine is the number of years for which costs are to be estimated.
+The economic life of a machine is the number of years over which costs are to be estimated.
 It is often less than the machine’s service life because most farmers trade a machine for a different one before it is completely worn out.
 A good rule of thumb is to use an economic life of 10 to 12 years for most farm machines and a 15-year life for tractors, unless you know you will trade sooner.

 Salvage value is an estimate of the sale value of the machine at the end of its economic life.
-It is the amount you can expect to receive as a trade-in allowance, an estimate of the used market value if you expect to sell the machine outright, or zero if you plan to keep the machine until it is worn out.
+It is the amount you could expect to receive as a trade-in allowance, an estimate of the used market value if you expect to sell the machine outright, or zero if you plan to keep the machine until it is worn out.

 Estimates of the remaining value of tractors and other classes of farm machines as a percent of new list price are listed in Tables 1a and 1b.
 Note that for tractors, combines and forage harvesters the number of hours of annual use is also considered when estimating the remaining value.
 The factors were developed from published reports of used equipment auction values, and are estimates of the average “as-is” value of a class of machines in average mechanical condition at the farm.
 Actual market value will vary from these values depending on the condition of the machine, the current market for new machines, and local preferences or dislikes for certain models.